Forty Two DAO Token (FTD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Forty Two DAO Token Historical Price

-According to the latest data gathered on Forty Two DAO Token live price page, the current price of Forty Two DAO Token is 0.350503USD.
-The circulating supply of Forty Two DAO Token(FTD) is 16.10M FTD , giving it a market capitalization of $5.64M.
+According to the latest data gathered on Forty Two DAO Token live price page, the current price of Forty Two DAO Token is 0.249148USD.
+The circulating supply of Forty Two DAO Token(FTD) is 16.10M FTD , giving it a market capitalization of $3.94M.

 The Forty Two DAO Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FTD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.